Head-Strong/TodoList-Asp.net-mvc/README.md

 ### Technical Overview
 ***

 Online Todo list application is created using asp.net mvc.
 Dotnet framework version 4.6.2 is used.
-Application code project is present in Sample.ToDoList project. <br>
+Application code is present in Sample.ToDoList project. <br>

 ### Architectural Pattern: -
 ***